Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Problem Setting

 We assume that the ground truth system can be described as a discrete POMDP, a tuple $(\mc S, \mc T, \mc A, \mc O, \mc Z, b_0, R, \gamma)$.
 The set $\mc S = \{s^1, s^2, \dots\}$ is a discrete set of states, $\mc A$ is a discrete set of actions, and $\mc O = \{o^1, o^2, \dots\}$ is a discrete set of observations. $\mc T = \{T^a : a \in \mc A\}$ denotes a set of row-stochastic state transition matrices.
 The element $T^a_{ij} = \PP(s_{t+1}=s^j | s_t=s^i, a_t=a)$ denotes the probability of transition to state $s^j$ from state $s^i$ after taking action $a$ at time $t$.
 The set $\mc Z = \{O^{ao}: (a, o) \in \mc A \times \mc O\}$ describes a collection of diagonal matrices, where $O^{ao}_{ii} = \PP(o_t=o| s_t=s^i, a_t=a)$ denotes the emission probability of $o$ under action $a$ when \textit{leaving} state $s^i$.
 The distribution $b_0 \in \Delta(\mc S)$ describes the distribution over the initial state.
 The constant $\gamma \in (0, 1)$ is the reward discount factor.

 The agent begins acting in a POMDP with access to the action and observation spaces $\mc A$ and $\mc O$.
 Under a uniform, memoryless random exploration policy $a_t \sim \Unif(\mc A)$ for all $t \geq 1$, the agent collects a dataset $\mc D$, which is a long string of actions and observations $\mc D = (a_1, o_1, a_2, o_2, \dots)$.
 From this data, we wish the agent to estimate the number of hidden states $|\mc S|$, transition matrices $\eTs = \{\eTmat{a} : a \in \mc A\}$, and diagonal observation matrices $\eZs = \{\eOmat{ao} : (a, o) \in \mc A \times \mc O\}$.
 We may also require the agent to learn a tabular reward $R$ function by including rewards as observations \cite{izadiPointBasedPlanning2008}.
-We evaluate the approach is by measuring the error of the estimated model parameters against those of the ground-truth POMDP.
-Another is by evaluating the performance agent behavior under a planning algorithm after the POMDP is inferred from $\mc D$.
+We evaluate the approach by measuring the error of the estimated model parameters against those of the ground-truth POMDP.
+Another evaluation gauges the performance of the agent under a planning algorithm after the POMDP is inferred from $\mc D$.
 The last is by evaluating the behavior of a planner at user-designated task after model learning.

 For notational convenience, we will often need to refer to strings of actions and observations.
 We call a string $(a_1, o_1, \dots, a_t, o_t)$ that is observed by the agent in the past a \textit{history}, often abbreviated as $\hist$.
-A string $(a_t, o_t, \dots, a_n, o_n)$ the agent may observe in the future will be called a $\ttest$ \cite{littmanPredictiveRepresentations2001,singhPredictiveState2004}.
+A string $(a_{t+1}, o_{t+1}, \dots, a_n, o_n)$ the agent may observe in the future will be called a $\ttest$ \cite{littmanPredictiveRepresentations2001,singhPredictiveState2004}.
 To abbreviate the expression of the likelihood of observations conditioned on the actions, we write Occasionally, it will be convenient to stack the diagonals of matrices in $\mc Z$ associated with the same action $a$ into $|\mc S| \times |\mc O|$ \textit{row-stochastic matrices} $\Obs^a$, where $\Obs_{i,j}^a = \PP(o_t=o^j | s_t = s^i, a_t=a)$.
 To distinguish between the two, we refer to the collection $\mc Z$ as \textit{diagonal observation matrices} and the latter matrices $\{\Obs^a: a \in \mc A\}$ as \textit{row-stochastic observation} matrices.